 NAPOLI, BROOKLYN Premieres Tonight at Long Wharf Theatre

-Long Wharf Theatre , under the direction of Artistic Director Gordon Edelstein and Managing Director Joshua Borenstein, present the world premiere of Napoli, Brooklyn by Meghan Kennedy , directed by Edelstein.
-The production will run on the Claire Tow Stage in the C. Newton Schenck Theatre from tonight, February 15, through March 12, 2017.
+Long Wharf Theatre , under the direction of Artistic Director Gordon Edelstein and Managing Director Joshua Borenstein, presents the world premiere of Napoli, Brooklyn by Meghan Kennedy , directed by Edelstein.
+The production will run on the Claire Tow Stage in the C. Newton Schenck Theatre from now through March 12, 2017.

 Start the conversation, or Read more at BroadwayWorld.com.